OTRF/Security-Datasets/environment/shire/aws/Date_Documentation/Create-Datasets.md

 ## Create Dataset:
 1. Get your attack ready inside of the Empire Server

+2. Seat yourself access on the machine of choice

-2. Create a Listener and already have an Agent on the machine you are attacking.
+    * Create a listener and then put the agent on the machine you are attacking.
 The reason for this, is because we are collecting data for a specific attack technique, not the initial foothold that allowed entry into a machine.

-3. Get the module ready for the attack you choose to perform.
-Do not press execute yet.
+3. Get the module ready for the attack you choose to perform. <strong> Do not press execute yet. </strong>

 4. Migrate over to the HELK machine and prepare kafkacat to start collecting the data.
 To do so, follow the command examples below: